BlockchainCommons/www.blockchaincommons.com/_pages/subscribe.md

 ## Gordian Developers

-If you'd like to become a member of the Gordian Developer community, and receive announcements about upcoming meetings and the release of new resources, you can do so by either joining us on Signal or subscribing to our low-volume Gordian Developers announcement list.
+If you'd like to become a member of the Gordian Developer community, and receive announcements about upcoming meetings and the release of new resources, you can do so by  joining us on Signal, participating in our Discussions forums, or subscribing to our low-volume Gordian Developers announcement list.

 You can find our Signal group at:
 [https://signal.group/#CjQKIL_aIHnJME16vZetIVkfUKtbGj0I-0HWS4VjbVQ-nbnqEhA43xkXc67FKwMi3G3HiUTc](https://signal.group/#CjQKIL_aIHnJME16vZetIVkfUKtbGj0I-0HWS4VjbVQ-nbnqEhA43xkXc67FKwMi3G3HiUTc)